 Once you escape from danger, the stress hormones “turn off”.
 You may feel a sense of relief but boy are you exhausted.
 It’s time to rest.
 During this time, your body recovers, it’s now able to digest food, your immune system is able to bolster its defenses, your brain is able to make neurotransmitters and your body is able to repair damaged cells.
 This process is called the “relaxation response”.
 It’s also known as the “rest and digest” mode and involves your parasympathetic nervous system.
 The key is that it can only be activated when you are not having a “stress response”.

 How Does Stress Affect Digestion & Health?

 Think about your response to stress and your digestive symptoms.
 Some feel stress and experience constipation whereas others will experience diarrhea or loose stools.
 And yet, others may feel gassy and bloated.
 Ugh!
-Most of my clients’ health conditions started around the same time as a major stressful event.
+Most of our clients’ health conditions started around the same time as a major stressful event.
 Coincidence?
-I don’t think so.
+Probably not.

 Learn How to Feel Relaxed Starting Right Now

 Here are some quick and proven ways to help your body experience the “relaxation response” more often.
 You don’t have to practice yoga or meditation to give these techniques a try.

 The 7-Second Breathing Technique

 If you can count to seven, you can do this incredibly easy and soothing breathing technique.
 The best part is you can do this anywhere — in the car, on the subway, at the office, before a meeting, etc. I recommend clients with digestive issues practice this before they eat.
 Practicing the 7-second breathing exercise can slow your breathing rate.
 This sends signals to the brain that all is good and that it’s time to rest, digest and repair.
 A slower breathing rate slows the heart rate, lowers blood pressure and helps the body to turn on the “relaxation response”.